escoats/comp423-course-notes/docs/tutorials/rust-setup.md

 ```

 ???+ Note
-    `echo "text" > README.md` pipes the text output by echo into the file.
-Put whatever you want inside the quotes!
+    `echo "text" > README.md` writes the text output from the `echo` command into the README file.
+Put whatever you want inside the quotes (but make it descriptive)!

 ### 2. Create Remote Repository
 On GitHub, create a new repository: